Montezuma quail: Range and habitat

-This species is found (or overlooked) from Oaxaca north through the interior of Mexico to the mountains of central and southeastern Arizona, central and southwestern New Mexico, and West Texas.
+This species can be found from Oaxaca north through the interior of Mexico to the mountains of central and southeastern Arizona, central and southwestern New Mexico, and West Texas.
 It is absent from deserts and the Río Balsas valley.
 There are five subspecies divided into two plumage types, northern and southern, that intergrade in central Veracruz.

 Their habitat is open woods, most often oak, but also pine-oak and juniper, with grass at least 30 cm (1 ft) tall.
 Slopes of hills and canyons are particularly favored.
 Their range is decreasing and becoming fragmented.